newsuk/times-components/.github/CONTRIBUTING.md

   component stories and aliases the native imports to web
 * .storybook.native is home to the generated `story-loader.js` from the `prestorybook-native` npm script, and the storybook bootstrapping
-* android, ios, .babelrc, .buckconfig, .flowconfig, .gitattributes, .watchmanconfig, app.json are all from a stock react-native project in order to run the native storybook
+* android, ios, .babelrc, .buckconfig, .gitattributes, .watchmanconfig, app.json are all from a stock react-native project in order to run the native storybook
 * lerna.json specifies that the packages are independent so different platforms can control which versions they consume and allows them to develop organically